joshgallantt/Nexus/README.md

     await destination.send(...)
 }
 ```

-This means:
+✅ Benefits
-* Events can arrive simultaneously.
+* Maximum throughput — events processed in parallel
-* Each event runs in its own concurrent task.
+* Low latency — no queueing or blocking
-* Nexus does not queue, debounce, lock, or isolate access to your destination.
+* Ideal for SDKs like Firebase, Sentry, Mixpanel
-* Your send(...) implementation may be called from multiple threads at the same time.
+* No ordering constraints

-If your destination mutates shared state (e.g., file handles, in-memory buffers, database connections), and it isn't protected, you'll run into:
+⚠️ Your Responsibility
-* Data races
+* send(...) may be called from multiple threads at once
-* Crashes
+* You must ensure thread safety inside your destination
-* Corrupted or interleaved logs
+* If your destination writes to shared state (e.g. file, array, DB), use an actor or other synchronization.

 ## <br> 🎯 Routing with routingKey
 You can optionally route events to specific destinations by attaching a routingKey: